arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesTFS/HOL.md

 	_Build Completed_

-	>**Note:** The TFS build will automatically compile and publish your changes to your web site, making it much more easier to update your Windows Azure Web Sites.
+	>**Note:** The TFS build will automatically compile and publish your changes to your web site, making it much more easier to update your Windows Azure Websites.

 1. Go back to the **Windows Azure Management Portal**, and go to your site's **Dashboard** page.
 Click **Browse** at the bottom of the **Dashboard** page.